vindennt/flashcard-manager/README.md

 ### P2

-- As a user, I want to be able to save a flashcard decks to a file
+- As a user, I want to be able to save a deck to a file
-- As a user, I want to be able to load flashcard decks from a file
+- As a user, I want to be able to load a deck from a file